 For expenses incurred after December 31, 1993, moving expenses are defined as the reasonable costs of (1) moving household goods and personal effects from the former residence to the new residence, and (2) travel, including lodging during the period of travel, from the former residence to the new place of residence.
+The standard mileage rate for passenger car use for moving has increased to \$.10 per mile for 1996.
 Meal expenses are no longer included.
 The new place of work must be at least 50 (rather than the old 35) miles farther from the taxpayer's former residence than was the old place of work.
 The deduction will be subtracted from gross income in arriving at AGI.

-The following expenses, previously allowed as moving expenses, no longer qualify in 1995 and later tax years: selling and buying expenses on the old and new residences, meals while traveling or living in temporary quarters near the new place of work, cost of pre-move house hunting, and temporary living expenses for up to 30 days at the new job location.
+The following expenses, previously allowed as moving expenses, no longer qualify: selling and buying expenses on the old and new residences, meals while traveling or living in temporary quarters near the new place of work, cost of premove house hunting, and temporary living expenses for up to 30 days at the new job location.